justinlavelle/AspNetCore-Api-Template/README.md

 > These are just some of the features found in this starter!

 - **ASP.NET Core 1.1**
-  - Written in C#, VS2017 & MYSQL Database CRUD demo
+  - Written in C#, VS2017 & SQL Database

-- **Unity Dependecy injection** :
+- **Dependecy injection** :
   - Projects are structured to de-couple technology from the business logic
-  - Configuration [appsettings.json] is integrated via "Options" Pattern
+  - Configuration [appsettings.json] is integrated via "Options" Pattern with a configuration service

+  - **Swagger**
+  - Api Documentation
+  - Easy Web Api Methods access for testing

+  - **Logging** [Implementation available but not used]
+  - Remote Logging
+  - Using Gray Logging [replace serverUrl="http://graylog.xxxxx.co.za:12XXX/gelf" with appropriate address]

+  - **Exception Handling Middleware**
+  - No need for pesky Try...Catch blocks
+  - ... at least wrt catching system errors.
+Still need to use them for throwing application exceptions ;)

-- **Testing frameworks**
+- **Testing frameworks** [Not Yet Implemented]
   - Unit testing with MOQ
     - Fake Entities: Database is not called in Unit test

-- **Swagger**
-  - Allows one to view & test all available/exposed methods

 ----